-(13) "Plan" means a program or strategy in which a provider furnishes debtmanagement services to an individual and which includes a schedule of payments to be made by or on behalf of the individual and used to pay debts owed by the individual.
+(13)(15) "Plan" means a program or strategy in which a provider furnishes debtmanagement services to an individual and which includes a schedule of payments to be made by or on behalf of the individual and used to pay debts owed by the individual.

-(14) "Principal amount of the debt" means the amount of a debt at the time of an agreement.
+(14)(16) "Principal amount of the debt" means the amount of a debt at the time of an agreement.

-(15) "Provider" means a person that provides, offers to provide, or agrees to provide debt-management services directly or through others.
+(15)(17) "Provider" means a person that provides, offers to provide, or agrees to provide debt-management services directly or through others.

-(16) "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form.
+(16)(18) "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form.

-(17) "Settlement fee" means a charge imposed on or paid by an individual in connection with a creditor's assent to accept in full satisfaction of a debt an amount less than the principal amount of the debt.
+(17)(19) "Settlement fee" means a charge imposed on or paid by an individual in connection with a creditor's assent to accept in full satisfaction of a debt an amount less than the principal amount of the debt.

-(18) "Sign" means, with present intent to authenticate or adopt a record:
+(18)(20) "Sign" means, with present intent to authenticate or adopt a record:

-(A) to execute or adopt a tangible symbol; or

-(B) to attach to or logically associate with the record an electronic sound, symbol, or process.
+- (A) to execute or adopt a tangible symbol; or - (B) to attach to or logically associate with the record an electronic sound, symbol, or process.

-(19) "State" means a state of the United States, the District of Columbia, Puerto

-Rico, the United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of the United States.
+(19)(21) "State" means a state of the United States, the District of Columbia, Puerto Rico, the United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of the United States.

-(20) "Trust account" means an account held by a provider or its designee that is:
+(20)(22) "Trust account" means an account held by a provider that which is:

-- (A) established in an insured bank; - (B) separate from other accounts of the provider or its designee; - (C) designated as a trust account or other account designated to indicate that the money in the account is not the money of the provider or its designee; and creditors of the individuals.

-(D) used to hold money of one or more individuals for disbursement to
+- (A) established in an insured a bank in which the deposit accounts are insured; - (B) separate from other accounts of the provider or its designee; - (C) designated as a trust account or other account designated to indicate that the money in the account is not the money of the provider or its designee; and - (D) used to hold money of one or more individuals for disbursement to creditors of the individuals.

-Legislative Note: In connection with paragraph (1), the state must decide whether to create a new administrative agency or charge an existing entity with enforcement of this Act.
+Legislative Note: In connection with paragraph (1), the state must decide whether to create a new administrative agency or charge an existing entity with enforcement of this Act_act.
 If the latter, the state must decide which existing entity to select.
-Logical choices include the attorney general or other entity charged with consumer protection generally (under a little-FTC act or similar statute) or the entity charged with regulation of consumer credit or financial institutions.
-It may be necessary or desirable to amend that entity's organic statute to refer specifically to this Act.
+Logical choices include the attorney general or other entity charged with consumer protection generally (under a little-FTC act, deceptive trade practices act, or similar statute) or the entity charged with regulation of consumer credit or financial institutions.
+It may be desirable to amend that entity's organic statute to refer specifically to this Act_act.